Alessandro De Tomaso was born in Argentina in 1928. His

 erected in eastern Modena at Via Virgilio, 9.
 The assembly line there went into

 operation in April 1971.
-From the De Tomaso point of view Ford had taken-over
+From the De Tomaso point of view Ford had taken control of the

 Ford